WilliamMarti/CCNA/CCNA/VLANs/VTP - DTP.md

 Recommended to **disable** DTP

-VTP - Vlan Trunk Protocol
+VTP - VLAN Trunk Protocol

 Recommended to **not** use VTP